Aybarineecm/aybarineecm.github.io/index.md

 ## Professional Summary

-Software Engineer transitioning to Product Management with hands-on experience owning products end-to-end.
-What sets me apart: I love talking to users, understanding what's actually keeping them up at night, and building solutions that move the needle on business outcomes.
+Product Manager passionate about listening to users, understanding their real problems, and building solutions that actually work.
+I've spent the past 2+ years doing exactly this: having conversations, mapping pain points, and shipping products that solve them.

-Over the past 2+ years, I've moved from pure engineering into product discovery, roadmap planning, and cross-functional delivery.
-I've run 30+ stakeholder interviews mapping workflows, identified $2M+ in operational savings opportunities, and shipped products that hit adoption targets.
-I own the full cycle: discovery → requirements → architecture → delivery → metrics.
+I started as a software engineer.
+But I realized my maximum impact comes from the discovery phase—sitting with users, understanding what's keeping them stuck, and then architecting the right solution.
+I've run 30+ stakeholder interviews mapping workflows, identified $2M+ in operational savings opportunities, and shipped 4 major products that users actually adopted.

-Deep technical background in data engineering and AI — I can write specs, challenge architecture, and ship products.
-But more importantly, I genuinely love the conversations with users that inform *what* to build.
+What I bring to every conversation: technical depth (I can read code, challenge architecture, understand trade-offs) + genuine curiosity about what users need + obsession with shipping solutions that work.

 ---